 The FLEX ranges in price between $60 and $80 depending on where you buy it.
-(Antennas Direct has the lowest price as of this writing.)
 The antenna lives up to its advertising on the box, drawing in channels from more than 50 miles away.
-Roughly 2,062 reviewers on Amazon give the ClearStream FLEX a four out of five star rating.
-This is an ideal indoor antenna for drawing in close by towers, and ones that are much further away and hard to reach.
+This is an ideal indoor antenna for drawing in close-by towers, and ones that are much further away and hard to reach.

 The Mohu Leaf Glide is without a doubt one of the most powerful indoor antennas that I’ve tested in the last year.